 Throwing a cliche out there, the sub-3 dream had felt like a millstone around my neck for too long.
 The thing is, without sounding arrogant (I’m not that in anyway – those who know me will testify to that) I knew and fully believed I would get there very soon.
 I said as much to friends but I just didn’t know exactly where and when.

-But, what I did know, was what it required to get there.
-The key training requirements you need to run a sub-3 hour marathon, in my opinion, are as follows:
+But, what I did know, was what was required to get there.
+The key training requirements you need to run a sub-3 hour marathon, in my opinion (unless you are born with the natural gift of great speed), are as follows:

 – (For most people) years of running consistently at a decent volume to build strength in your legs, confidence and conditioning.

-– Three to four months of high running volume (50 miles plus per week) ahead of the marathon, inclusive of a a consistent and weekly long run (between 20 and 22 miles).
+– Three to four months of high running volume (50 miles plus per week) ahead of the marathon, inclusive of a consistent and weekly long run (between 20 and 22 miles); and speed work.

 – Sufficient rest and recovery post-run, with foam rolling, iceing, taping, stretching, hydration and good nutrition all being as important as the run itself.

 – Daily strength and conditioning work (even on the one to two days you don’t run a week), working on a mixture of leg strength work (split squats, squats, lunges, hip flexor movements and exercises; core strength: planks, crunches, side planks and then upper body exercises, such as pull-ups, dips and deadlifts).